JHU-PL-Lab/www-fpse/lecture/more-modules.md

 ## Nested modules

-* OK generally we will use file-defined modules, why this detour into how to define them in top loop?
-* Answer: the real use of the above syntax is it also lets us define *modules within modules* in files
-   - which is in fact very useful
+* Lets define *modules within modules*, which are very useful
-* We are using many of those already, e.g. `Core.List.map` means `List` is just a module inside `Core`.
+* We are using many nested modules already, e.g. `Core.List.map` means `List` is just a module inside `Core`.
 * Modules nest exactly as you would expect, just write a `module My_module = struct .. end` declaration within a (file-based *or* top-loop-defined) module
 * Here is an example